GoodManWEN/GoodManWEN.github.io/blog/About This Blog/README.md

 ### How to update blog contents?

 If your project is hosted by **Github Pages**, you can simply modify the contents of the blog directory and then submit a commit.
 Content will be update automatically by Actions, and then distributed to the website (there may be a delay in updates due to caching policies).

-If your repository comes directly from a fork of this project, then maybe you need to check your actions execution permissions, as far as I know some actions in forked repo may be turned off auto-execution until you turn them on manually.

 ### What if I'd like to customize the music module?